-- c.
-Give an example to show that the conclusion in item b would be false if p=1. - IV.
-Functions of bounded variation, absolutely continuous functions, convex functions, and the fundamental theorem of calculus
+(c) Give an example to show that the conclusion in item b would be false if p = 1.

+4 Functions of bounded variation, absolutely continuous functions, convex functions, and the fundamental theorem of calculus

-Unless otherwise stated, references to measure and integration are Lebesgue measure and integration on the real line.
+Unless otherwise stated, references to measure and integration are Lebesgue measure and integration on finite dimensional real space.